 Don’t worry about knowing whether to take the standard deduction or itemize — TurboTax asks simple questions about you and will give you the option that gives the biggest tax refund that you are eligible for based on your entries.

-If you have questions, you can connect live via a one-way video to a TurboTax Live CPA or tax expert with an average 12 years experience to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in Spanish and English, year round and can even review, sign, and file your tax return.
+If you have questions, you can connect live via a one-way video to a TurboTax Live tax expert with an average 12 years experience to get your tax questions answered.
+TurboTax Live tax experts are available in Spanish and English, year round and can even review, sign, and file your tax return.